DimasDSF/VipersStarboundMods/README.md

 -------
 ### Installation:
-Mods are separated into modular folders:
+Mods are separated into modular folders named exactly the same as in the list.

-`root/ModName`

 After downloading a mod it goes into
 `Starbound/Mods`

-If you dont have the `mods` folder you need to create it.
+If you dont have a `mods` folder you need to create it.